 - One academic year programme

-- 10 students with a desire to work
+- 8-10 interns per academic year with a desire to work

-- Classroom and work rotations hosted by a large Employer
+- Classroom and work rotations hosted by the council

 - Focus and committment is on graduating with a paid job